Phileosopher/commonplace/philosophy.md

 - To stay precise to the truth, learning things requires *far* less mental rework later.
 - [Decisions](decisions.md) are easier to make with absolute [conviction](understanding-certainty.md), even with limited information.

+APPLICATION: Philosophy has gotten a bad reputation because of [educators](education.md) who fail to see how the average person is *not* seeing its use.
+However, average people will naturally build philosophies through living their lives.

 Some philosophy is *absolutely* necessary for [the good life](goodlife.md), but only as needed.
 Very often, people call philosophy by other names like "common sense", "critical thinking", and "sensibility".

+APPLICATION: The time and place for philosophy is when it builds into [the good life](goodlife.md).
+It's often a response to a real [problem](purpose.md), not merely for the sole purpose of [understanding](understanding.md).

 Be careful who you read, though.
 The [culture](culture.md) a philosopher surrounds themselves with can potentially generate three possible motivational axioms: